 From the beginning, we knew that the program was ambitious.
 With over 725,000 acres, the Nanticoke and Fishing Bay watersheds encompass five counties in two states.
 But we wanted to transcend political boundaries and take the “watershed perspective”–after all, water doesn’t know when it passes from one state to the next.
 And with the generosity of DNREC and the Chesapeake Bay Trust, we became funded to operate in both states.
 Other funders and in-kind donors have included the Community Foundation of the Eastern Shore, Rommel’s ACE Hardware, RSVP of Sussex County, Delaware, and the Lower Shore of Maryland.

 In the past years, this program has surpassed all of our expectations.
-Creekwatchers monitor 36 sites throughout the watershed (including five in the Fishing Bay headwaters) every other week from late March through early November; their level of engagement and commitment is extraordinary.
+Creekwatchers monitor 35 sites throughout the watershed (including four in the Fishing Bay headwaters) every other week from late March through early November; their level of engagement and commitment is extraordinary.
 With the equipment and training provided, volunteers have literally transformed into a team of citizen scientists, going far beyond simple collection of a water sample to actually getting much of the data themselves.
 Certain parameters – water clarity, dissolved oxygen, salinity or conductivity, and temperature – are measured on-site using a Secchi disk and other field instruments.
 Samples are also collected to be analyzed for nutrients, bacteria, and chlorophyll a.
 Results of this program will help evaluate eutrophication trends and potential hazards to human health.
 Our volunteer program’s quality assurance plan is the first to receive EPA approval, which says a lot about our volunteers and the thorough nature of this program.

 People throughout the watershed have “come out of the woodwork” to donate their time, skills and passion to make our citizen monitoring program what it has become.
 The fruits of this labor is an annual “Nanticoke River Report Card.”
 Each season’s data helps us understand the present health of the river, while accumulated data allows us to identify potential trends.
 We share our data with other organizations, government agencies, and members of the public.